East Midlands: Newspapers

 There are a number of daily newspapers, the largest of which include the Derby Telegraph, Derbyshire Times, Leicester Mercury, Lincolnshire Echo, Northampton Chronicle and Echo, and Nottingham Evening Post.
 Most of the daily papers are owned by Trinity Mirror.

 Magazines

-There are many regional lifestyle publications, the largest and most widely read being Life&Style Magazine, FHP Magazine Peterborough Nottinghamshire Life and City Life and County Living.
+There are many regional lifestyle publications, the largest and most widely read being Life&Style Magazine, FHP Magazine, Nottinghamshire Life and City Life and County Living.
 National magazine publishers in the region include Key Publishing, Mortons of Horncastle and Bourne Publishing Group.